Many introverts are naturally gifted writers. So why do they clam up or draw a blank when talking out loud?

 “That’s great!” the interviewer replied.
 “Which one is your favorite?”

 “It’s uhh… ummm…” Shit.
-I listened to that podcast every flippin’ week!
+I listened to that podcast every flippin’ day!
 Why couldn’t I think of its name?!

-Story of my life.
+Story of my life as an introvert.

 But that’s not the whole story when it comes to introverts.

-Anxiety Sucks and Makes It Hard to Think
+Anxiety Makes It Harder to Think

 Writing Uses Different Brain Pathways

-If, like me on the podcast, you find your mind going blank, the best thing you can do is to try to relax and let your mind wander.
-When your mind wanders, it may latch onto the right “key” to pull up the memory you need.
+If, like me on the podcast, you find your mind going blank, the best thing you can do is try to relax and let your mind wander.
+When your mind wanders, it may latch onto the right key to pull up the memory you need.
 Buy yourself some time by saying, “I need a few moments to think about that.”
 If all else fails, tell the person you’ll get back to them later — via text or email.

-This article may contain affiliate links.
+This article contains affiliate links.
 We only recommend products we truly believe in.